Futrell/website/content/authors/clara/_index.md

 - Members
 ---

-Clara recently started her PhD with Ryan.
+Clara recently started her PhD with Ryan at ETH Zürich.
 Her research interests include neural machine translation and robustness in AI-based systems.
-In her free time, she likes to rock climb and trail run.
+In her free time, she likes to rock climb, trail run, and search for the elusive cheap bar in Switzerland.